stilt0n/family-recipe-site/notes.md

 Remix `Form` is similar to `form` but instead of doing whole page reloads it handles things client-side with javascript.
 It also allows custom pending UI with the `useTransition` hook.

+## actions

+Remix actions allow you to respond to non-GET requests that are directed to a route.

+Remix responds in this order:

+- Call action
+- Call associated loaders
+- Send back HTML